lukasvasadi/lukasvasadi-dev/src/posts/cuda.md

     return x * math.sqrt(1+t*t)
 ```

-> **_NOTE:_** Depending on the GPU, the performance of calculations with `float32` and `float64` data types can be significantly different.
-If the calculation does not require 64-bit precision, NVIDIA recommends using `float32`.
-(Most modern operating systems default the value of floating point numbers to 64-bit!)
+<Tag msg='Depending on the GPU, the performance of calculations with <code>float32</code> and <code>float64</code> data types can be significantly different.
+If the calculation does not require 64-bit precision, NVIDIA recommends using <code>float32</code>.
+(Most modern operating systems default the value of floating point numbers to 64-bit!)' />